 I have found a racing pigeon

 Racing pigeons should be collected by their owner.
-Please bring the bird to us, and we will contact the Royal Pigeon Racing Association, who will contact the owner.
+Please bring the bird to your local wildlife rescue, and they contact the Royal Pigeon Racing Association, who will contact the owner.

 There is a pigeon caught in netting under a railway bridge / on a building site

 Unfortunately we cannot rescue birds that are caught in netting on private property.
 The landlord (or British Rail) must be contacted to make arrangements to free the birds.
 If no action is taken then the RSPCA should be informed, as they have stronger powers to pursue such cases.